 Single: This rule allows the user to add an IP address to the Allowed/Denied list.
-For example:

-ipic. filter address
+filter address

-Rule: Single 💌
+Rule: Single 🔽

 IP address: 192.168.2.1

 OK Cancel

 Network: This rule allows the user to assign a network address and corresponding subnet mask to the Allow/Deny List.
-For example: